tmfrln/paraqus/doc/source/installation.rst

 Using Paraqus inside Abaqus
 ---------------------------

 Abaqus is shipped with its own Python interpreter (we will call it Abaqus Python in the following), which unfortunately does not allow installations through ``pip``.
 To use Paraqus in Abaqus, first of all, you need to install Paraqus and then let Abaqus Python know where to find it.
-There is a number of different ways to achieve this, and they might be dependent on your operating system.
+The steps are described below depending on whether Python is installed on your system.

 If you already have Python installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Follow the instructions above and install Paraqus outside Abaqus.
+- Follow the instructions above (:ref:`paraqus_outside_abaqus`) and install Paraqus outside Abaqus.
 - Open a Python interpreter (type ``python`` in a terminal).
 - Enter the following commands::